 And the day out

 On a holiday trip, everyone is supposed to go out and we were no exception.
 But the problem is, my mother doesn’t like to go out and rather tend to take rest in the rooms.
 But then again, grandkids can do wonders.
 So, after around 30 min of the senior-junior fight and us enjoying the show, we left for a day trip in the nearby Eco-Park golf Arena.
 Now for a mango person like me, golf is not something which I can enjoy every day.
 One needs to be privileged enough to have a membership in certain clubs to enjoy it.
 But luckily, my good friend Mr. Neil Law has broken the myth.
-Eco Park Golf Arena is open-to-all Golf Course with best of the facilities(even the infrastructure for a night golf).
+Eco Park Golf Arena is an open-to-all Golf Course with the best of the facilities(even the infrastructure for a game of night golf).

 Frankly, I am not someone with expertise on Golf and won’t be able to comment on the sports.
 But all I can say is, The Eco Park golf Arena is a fantastic place for day-out with family and/or friends.
 For 500/-, one can have a training/practice session of golf with one lunch platter.
 The lunch platter is a perfect dish for the carnivores.
 It has got Sausage, Meat Loaf, Bacon and 2 eggs sunny side up.
 On request, they’ve substituted the sunny side up for some lovely momos (super thin coating and a good stuffing) and split one portion into two, for us.
-The products are sourced from The Arthur’s Food Company.
-Now let me tell you Arthur’s Food is a Bangalore based company which specializes in high quality processed meat products.
+The products are sourced from Arthur’s Food Company.
+Now let me tell you Arthur’s Food is a Bangalore based company that specializes in high quality processed meat products.
 The casing is super thin and edible and they have a varied menu.
 The items can be checked here.
 Overall, it was a great day out for us.

-IIt was a 2N3D stay and the vacation was over.
+It was a 2N3D stay and the vacation was over.
 Overall, it was a great experience and I am definitely impressed by the hospitality of the team of Altair Kolkata.
 Will I come back again?
 The answer is yes.